mrfdev/CMI/Resources/Add-ons/legacytoggles/README.md

 - Request zrips to add a placeholder for tagsound True/False, so we can complete /tagtoggle

+- Some commands probably benefit from a perm:check! first, so we can return a custom 'no permission'?

 ## The reason for this Add-on

 With CMI 9.1.4.x some GUI menu updates have been introduced to match that of /homes, such as /kits, /warps, and now toggles have been moved to one as well, under /options.